Introduction

 - Hitting Top Pair: If the flop contains an Ace or a King, pair it with a strong kicker.
 In this case, you should bet or raise to protect your hand and extract value from weaker hands.

-- Missed Flop: If the flop misses (no Aces or Kings), look at the board.
+- Missed Flop: Look at the board if the flop misses (no Aces or Kings).
 If the board is coordinated (like 10-J-Q), proceed cautiously, as opponents may have connected with it.

 Continuation Betting